 - To have fun!

-Support Women Artists Now Day was co-conceived in 2007 by Martha Richards, the Executive Director of WomenArts, and Jan Lisa Huttner, the Editor-in-Chief of FF2Media.com and founder of WITASWAN (Women in the Audience Supporting Women Artists Now).
+International Support Women Artists Now Day was co-founded in 2007 by Martha Richards, the Executive Director of WomenArts, and Jan Lisa Huttner, the Editor-in-Chief of FF2Media.com and founder of WITASWAN (Women in the Audience Supporting Women Artists Now).
+Please visit our history of SWAN Day page for more information about the origins of this event.

 The Covid-19 crisis has had a devastating impact on the arts community.
 Almost all of the events for SWAN Day 2020 were either cancelled, postponed, or changed into online events because of the shelter in place orders which were issued around the world in March 2020.